 Organize your data on separate persistent disks

-If you create a snapshot of a persistent disk, any data that you store on the disk will be included in the snapshot.
+If you create a snapshot of a persistent disk, any data that you store on the disk is included in the snapshot.
 Larger amounts of data create larger snapshots, which cost more and take longer to create.
-To ensure that you are snapshotting only the data that you need, organize your data on separate persistent disks.
+To ensure that you create a snapshot of only the data you need, organize your data on separate persistent disks.

 - Store critical data on a secondary persistent disk rather than your boot disk.
-This allows you to snapshot your boot disks only when necessary or on a less frequent schedule.
+This lets you create a snapshot of your boot disks only when necessary or on a less frequent schedule.

 - Reduce the number of snapshots that you need to create by keeping similar data together on one persistent disk.
-You do want to keep your operating system and volatile data separate from the data that you want to snapshot, but you do not need to distribute your critical data across multiple persistent disks like you would for a physical machine.
+Keep operating system and volatile data separate from the data that you want to snapshot, but you don't need to distribute your critical data across multiple persistent disks like you would for a physical machine.
 One large persistent disk is able to achieve the same performance as multiple smaller persistent disks of the same total size.

 discard option or run